 Whether it’s acne, hives or an eczema flare, we know that stress and anxiety can cause a visible reaction in our skin.
-Doctors understand a link exists between emotional distress and inflammatory responses in skin diseases.
-The challenge has been figuring out how to prove it scientifically, said Dr. Richard D. Granstein, chairman of the department of dermatology at Cornell University in New York.
+Me The challenge has been figuring out how to prove it scientifically, said Dr. Richard D. Granstein, chairman of the department of dermatology at Cornell University in New York.

 During a session called “The Skin and the Mind” at the annual meeting of the American Academy of Dermatology (AAD) in March 2017, Granstein spoke about the emerging science of stress in dermatology.